Contraband-Software/ContraInventory/README.md

  - ALL ITEMS AND SLOTS MUST HAVE A UNIQUE NAME, otherwise you will get red errors.
  - Only have ONE InventoryManager per scene, undefined behaviour otherwise.
  - ALL items MUST have a CanvasGroup component, otherwise input will not function.

+ - Currently, mixing items/slots with and without custom defined behaviour is untested, do at your own risk

 ### Starting